 If you plan in advance you’ll have plenty of time to batch content for blog and newsletter.
 If your time off is more spontaneous, you’ll have to either skip a week or two, repurpose content or tweak & republish an old post.
 Honestly, repurposing is a great way to get content out there without necessarily creating something new.

-4. AUTOMATE AND SCHEDULE WHAT YOU CAN
+4. AUTOMATE AND SCHEDULE

 Thanks to technology a big part of your business will still run like usual while you’re gone.
 Most people won’t even notice that you’re not actually present!
-Use a client relations management program like Dubsado to automate client onboarding (sending out welcome packets and scheduling calls), invoices, quotes and contracts.
+Use a client relations management program like Dubsado to automate client onboarding (sending out welcome packets and scheduling calls), invoices, quotes, and contracts.

 You can even schedule all social media posts with tools like Buffer, Hootsuite or Planoly.
 With Tailwind you can schedule tons of pins for while you’re gone so it looks like you’re present.